 HealthVerity has created a cloud based platform that offers tools for managing, linking, distributing, licensing and purchasing patient data.
 Marketing to both data buyers and data providers, HealthVerity hopes to help customers gain new insight on patient health by “enhancing the utility, transparency, availability and cost efficiency of traditional and emerging healthcare data,” according to the HealthVerity website.
 Data types include medical and pharmacy claims, lab results and EHRs, and typical HealthVerity customers range from hospitals and payers to retail pharmacies.
 All HealthVerity data is de-identified and HIPAA-compliant.
 HealthVerity is a Philadelphia based company that was founded in 2014 and recently pulled in $7.1million in its first round of funding.
 The financing will be used to “fund continued development of its privacy and data interoperability technologies,” as reported by HealthCare IT News.

 These are a few examples of the companies leveraging health informatics to improve patient care and create new career paths for health IT experts with the right combination of experience and education.
-The University of San Diego offers a 100% online Master of Science in Health Care Informatics that will prepare you for roles within leading health informatics companies such as these.
-To learn more about this 24-month program that is offered through USD’s top-ranked Hahn School of Nursing and Health Science, speak with an admissions advisor today.
+The University of San Diego offers a Master of Science in Health Care Informatics that is preparing students for roles within leading technology and health informatics companies such as these.
+Students in USD’s program can choose to specialize in health data analytics or healthcare leadership, and can finish their degree in as little as two years while continuing to work full time.